GabrielDWu/GabrielDWu.github.io/_posts/2022-05-16-adversarial-perturbations.markdown

 words: 2400
 suggested: false
 image: "adversarial-perturbations/category2.png"
 preview: In this post, I want to briefly cover the results of the 2017 paper <a href="https://arxiv.org/pdf/1610.08401.pdf">"Universal adversarial perturbations"</a>, and discuss what it implies about the geometry of classification boundaries.
-I don't have much experience or expertise with deep learning, but hopefully these points aren't completely off the mark
+I hope to make this post accessible to readers who are new to machine learning, so I will not assume any prior knowledge beyond a general math background
 ---

-*Thanks to Alex Cai for the discussion that inspired these ideas.*
+*Thanks to Alex Cai for the discussion that inspired these ideas.
+Also, thanks to Stephen Casper for feedback.*

 In this post, I want to briefly cover the results of the 2017 paper ["Universal adversarial perturbations"](https://arxiv.org/pdf/1610.08401.pdf)[^1], and discuss what it implies about the geometry of classification boundaries.
-I don't have much experience or expertise with deep learning, but hopefully these points aren't completely off the mark.
+I hope to make this post accessible to readers who are new to machine learning, so I will not assume any prior knowledge beyond a general math background.

 [^1]: S. Moosavi-Dezfooli, A. Fawzi, O. Fawzi, and P. Frossard.
 Universal adversarial perturbations.
 In *IEEE Conference on Computer Vision and Pattern Recognition (CVPR)*, 2017. [https://arxiv.org/abs/1610.08401](https://arxiv.org/abs/1610.08401)